rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ### Total Forecast Demand NSW

 Forecast demand in half-hourly increments for NSW.
-Data also sourced from the Market Management System database.
-This dataset would be valuable for us to validate the outcome of our model.
-Especially to understand the accuracy.
+Data is also sourced from the Market Management System database.
+This dataset would be valuable for validating the outcome of our model, especially for understanding its accuracy.

 ```{=tex}
 \begin{table}[h]